Jeff Davis County DWI Court Process

 1. Arraignment (First Appearance)

-What to Expect: At the arraignment, you'll be formally informed of the charges against you (DUI) and your rights.
-The judge will ensure you understand the charges and the potential penalties.
+• What to expect: At the arraignment, you will be formally advised of the charges against you and your rights.
+The judge will also review the conditions of your release and set future court dates.

-Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
-The judge will assess your financial situation to determine if you qualify.
-It is crucial to request this if you cannot afford representation.
+• Getting a court-appointed attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
+The judge will assess your financial situation and determine whether you qualify for legal representation at the state's expense.

 2. Pre-Trial Hearings